pakal/rsfile/doc/native_io_concepts.rst

 and low level routines may be reached by miscellaneous means (rsbackends module contains the most common ones as ctypes or cython bridges).

-- :meth:`rsfile.fileno` returns a C/Posix compatible file descriptor (win32 emulates them with more or less success).
+- :meth:`rsfile.fileno` returns a C/Posix compatible file descriptor (windows emulates them with more or less success).
-- :meth:`rsfile.handle` returns a more platform-specific file handle, if any (a HANDLE integer on win32, on unix platforms this methdo acts the same as :meth:`rsfile.fileno`.
+- :meth:`rsfile.handle` returns a more platform-specific file handle, if any (a HANDLE integer on windows, on unix platforms this methdo acts the same as :meth:`rsfile.fileno`.